willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR16/globetrotter/README.md

 - A POST, PUT or PATCH request should include a Content-Type: application/json header to use the JSON in the request body.
 Otherwise it will result in a 200 OK but without changes being made to the data.

 When you have time, read about all the (extra functionality)[https://github.com/typicode/json-server] that JSON-server offers!

+#REST Client

+Now that we have a REST Server, we'll create a REST Client.

+Based on 'Angular2 HTTP client to consume RESTful services' at https://github.com/Paldom/angular2-rest